ev3dev/ev3dev.github.io/news/_posts/2015-05-13-robosnap-kickstarter.md

 launching a [KickStarter page] for [RoboSnap] - the first ever product built for ev3dev.

-[RoboSnap] is easy-to-use, kid-friendly USB camera made especially to work with LEGO MINDSTORMS EV3 (using ev3dev of course) as well as Raspberry Pi and other platforms.
+[RoboSnap] is an easy-to-use, kid-friendly USB camera made especially to work with LEGO MINDSTORMS EV3 (using ev3dev of course) as well as Raspberry Pi and other platforms.